 Keep in mind, though, that some of these sites are going to charge high prices for equipment that isn’t very good.
-A helpful thing to do is look up reviews from past customers before making a commitment.
+A helpful thing to do is look up reviews from past customers before committing.
 This will give you a better idea of what kind of quality you can expect and what kinds of problems other people have.
 You could also call or email their customer service representatives with any questions you have.

 You should also stay away from any website that isn’t well known or even has a shady looking website.
 By taking these steps, you can help reduce the risk of wasting your money and having to start all over from scratch.
-There are a few well known sites, such as ebay and Amazon, that have good quality hydroponics equipment so going through them should help put your mind at ease.
+There are a few well-known sites, such as eBay and Amazon, that have good quality hydroponics equipment so going through them should help put your mind at ease.

 This photo is courtesy of Cara Harpole on Flickr